Intestate: What Happens To Your Property If You Die Without A Will?

 There are a few repercussions that should be noted here.
 First, if the deceased is unmarried but living with a partner, that partner will have no claim to the inheritance.
 Therefore, if a person wishes to provide for their partner postmortem, they must have a valid will in place.

-Additionally, some people choose to include friends, caretakers or other loved ones in their wills.
-If someone wants to provide for loved ones who are not legally part of the family, they will need to include them in a will that is drawn up by a competent attorney so that the companions are not left out.
+Additionally, some people choose to include friends or caretakers, or even make provisions for the care of their pets in their wills.
+If someone wants to provide for loved ones who are not legally part of the family, they will need to include them in a will that is drawn up by a competent attorney so that those companions are not left out.

 Many people will leave portions of their estate to a charity or cause that they care about.
 Like close friends or loved ones being excluded from a person’s estate unless stated in a valid will, charities will also not receive any payment if the person’s estate is allocated by a probate court.

 It’s vital to have a will if you want your assets to go to your family, friends or causes you care about after you die.
-Even if you don’t have large assets, you can save your family a lot of time and headache by specifying your wishes in a valid will.
+Even if you don’t have a lot of assets, you can save your family a lot of time and headache by specifying your wishes in a valid will.